 - Want to make money from their blog

-- Looking to turn this into a part-time (or full-time!) gig
+- Are looking to turn this into a part-time (or full-time!) gig

 - Generally want to kick ass at blogging!